 “The reaction to [the art of] El Greco was certainly not for any reason of looking for an idea, nor for the use of a style, nor was it appropriation.
 It was the recognition that concerns I had for a long time, combined with all the explorations, technical and formal, found a forebear in El Greco.
 He had patiently been waiting for me to catch up (Douglas Haynes.
 The Toledo Series: 2).”

 Doug was born in Regina, Saskatchewan, 1936.
 He studied at the Provincial Institute of Technology and Art (now the Alberta College of Art and Design) 1954-8 and the Royal Academy of Art, The Hague, Holland 1960-1.
 Doug taught at the University of Alberta, Department of Art and Design for twenty-five years (1970-95).
-He worked full-time in his studio until a few years ago.
-Doug passed away in early 2016.
+After retirement he continued to work full-time in his studio until his passing.

-He participated in numerous group exhibitions since 1963 to the present, including: The Fifth and Sixth Biennial of Canadian Painting: National Gallery of Canada 1963, 1965; The Canadian Canvas: Time Life Touring Exhibition, 1975; Certain Traditions: Painting and Sculpture of Canada and Great Britain, 1978; Abstraction x 4: Canada House, London England; Bonn, West Germany; Paris, France, 1985; and The Development of Abstract Painting in Canada: Calgary, Alberta, 1993.
+Since 1963 Haynes sustained a consistent exhibition regime, significantly: in 1963 and 65 The Fifth and Sixth Biennial of Canadian Painting: National Gallery of Canada; 1975, The Canadian Canvas: Time Life Touring Exhibition; 1978, Certain Traditions: Painting and Sculpture of Canada and Great Britain; 1985, Abstraction x 4 (travelling to Canada House, London, UK; Bonn, West Germany and Paris, France); and The Development of Abstract Painting in Canada: Calgary, Alberta, 1993.

-He mounted many one man shows in public and private galleries including: Atlantic Provinces Art Circuit, 1967; Glenbow Alberta Institute Calgary, 1974; Cubism Revisited: A Five Year Survey, Edmonton Art Gallery, 1985; The Toledo Series, Edmonton, Calgary, Banff, Hamilton, 1992; Douglas Haynes: 25 years, Edmonton Art Gallery, 2000
+Noteworthy solo exhibitions, in both public and private galleries include: 1967, Atlantic Provinces Art Circuit; 1974, Glenbow Alberta Institute Calgary; 1985, Cubism Revisited: A Five Year Survey, Edmonton Art Gallery; 1992, The Toledo Series (travelling to Hamilton, Banff, Calgary, Edmonton; 2000, Douglas Haynes: 25 years, Edmonton Art Gallery.
+His work is in many public, corporate, and private collections in Canada and the United States.

 Doug’s work is found in many public, corporate, and private collections in Canada and the United States, here are a select number: